saalk/qasino/server/webapp/docs/notes/8-Java-Patterns/5-Behavioural.md

 Strategy pattern is also known as Policy Pattern.
 We define multiple algorithms and let client application pass the algorithm to be used as a parameter.
 One of the best example of strategy pattern is Collections.sort() method that takes Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.

+**Used when**

+When you have multiple algorithms that can be used interchangeably based on different contexts, such as sorting algorithms (bubble sort, merge sort, quick sort), searching algorithms, compression algorithms, etc.

 ![img_2.png](img_2.png)

 ```java